China Tobacco

-China National Tobacco Corporation (中国烟草总公司), branded as China Tobacco (中国烟草), is a national key state-owned corporation with chartered monopoly status in China to manufacture and sell tobacco products.
+China National Tobacco Corporation (CNTC; 中国烟草总公司), branded as China Tobacco (中国烟草), is a Chinese central government-owned corporation with nationally chartered monopoly status to manufacture and sell tobacco products in China since 1981.

-The State Tobacco Monopoly Administration (STMA; 国家烟草专卖局 (Guójiā Yāncǎo Zhuānmài Jú)) is a Chinese government agency responsible for national tobacco monopoly regulation.
-Under the policy of one institution with two names, the two agencies are co-located in the same office and share the same website.
+The State Tobacco Monopoly Administration (STMA; 国家烟草专卖局) is a Chinese central government agency responsible for national tobacco monopoly regulation, under the Ministry of Industry and Information Technology.
+Chartered in 1984 through the policy of one institution with two names, the two agencies are co-located in the same office and share the same website.

 China Tobacco enjoys a legal monopoly in the country, accounting for 96% of cigarette sales in the country, and is the world's largest manufacturer of tobacco products by revenue.

 History

-In 1981, Chinese leader Deng Xiaoping established the China National Tobacco Corporation in order to modernize the previously fragmented tobacco market.
-In 1983, the State Tobacco Monopoly Administration was also established.
+In 1981, Chinese leader Deng Xiaoping established the China National Tobacco Corporation in order to modernize the previously fragmented tobacco market; the corporation received nationally chartered monopoly status to manufacture and sell tobacco products in the country.
+In January 1984, the State Council approved the transformation of the Tobacco Monopoly Bureau of the Ministry of Light Industry into the State Tobacco Monopoly Administration, which operated under the same organization and two names as the China National Tobacco Corporation; both the corporation and the administration agency were under the management of the Ministry of Light Industry.

 CNTC originally oversaw a decentralized system of provincial companies and factories.
 During the 1990s and 2000s, reforms consolidated hundreds of small plants into larger enterprises under central coordination, creating a more unified national monopoly.
 A major objective was modernization: as late as the 1980s, many factories used outdated manual equipment.
 The monopoly allowed limited entry of foreign firms in exchange for modern machinery, while protecting the domestic market.
-By the early 2000s, China Tobacco was producing one-third of the world’s cigarettes, employing over half a million people nationwide, and contributing between 7% and 11% of government revenue.
+By the early 2000s, China Tobacco was producing one-third of the world's cigarettes, employing over half a million people nationwide, and contributing between 7% and 11% of government revenue.